Did ‘Making A Murderer’ Steven Avery Finally Confess To Killing Teresa Halbach?

 “The story is still ongoing, so you will see new episodes coming sometime this year as this story continues to unfold,” Cindy Holland, the vice president of original content for Netflix, explained.
 “We don’t know when for sure new episodes will be coming.”

 According to Enstarz, the new season of Making a Murderer will also feature some new evidence.
-After the show became a hit on Netflix, Avery hired attorney Kathleen Zellner to continue his appeal.
+After the show had become a hit on Netflix, Avery hired attorney Kathleen Zellner to continue his appeal.
 Zellner is working alongside a scientist from Sweden named Kirsty Spalding, who plans on using carbon dating to help solve the case.

 “I don’t really have an opinion of whether Steven Avery is innocent or guilty,” Spalding shared.
 “I have more of an opinion of whether I think there’s been planted evidence or not and ultimately that’s all this analysis will tell us is whether or not this evidence is planted.”